mar10/persisto/README.md

 <dt>commit()</dt>
 <dd>
     Write modified data to localStorage.<br>
-    (Normally there is no need to call this method, since it is triggered internally.)
+    (Normally there is no need to call this method, since it is triggered internally after a short collation interval.)
 </dd>
 <dt>get(key)</dt>
 <dd>